rimatla/git-cheatsheet/README.md

 - Pass the desired flag **before each commit message**
 - You may need to use `-f` when pushing if your rebased branch was previously pushed before

+## - if there are only two commits you want to merge, and they are the "most recent two"

+`git reset --soft "HEAD^"`
+`git commit --amend`

 ### - Amend Most Recent Commit Message

 `git commit --amend`